tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/index.md

 ## Key Vaults

 Manage your Key Vault using the following set of operations.
-These are also known as management-plane operations.
+These are also known as [management plane](\azure\key-vault\key-vault-secure-your-key-vault#management-plane-and-data-plane) operations.

 - [Manage a Key Vault](/rest/api/keyvault/vaults)
 - [Create or update a Key Vault](/rest/api/keyvault/vaults/createorupdate)